aa1024/sphinxQ/README.md

 ## Installation
 ### Windows

-Sphinx is written in Python and supports both Python 3.3+ & Python 2.7.
+Sphinx is written in Python and supports both Python 3.3+ & Python 2.7, You must have [Python 3](http://docs.python-guide.org/en/latest/starting/install3/win/) or [Python 2.7](http://docs.python-guide.org/en/latest/starting/install/win/) installed.
 However the later is recommended.
-You must have [Python 3](http://docs.python-guide.org/en/latest/starting/install3/win/) or [Python 2.7](http://docs.python-guide.org/en/latest/starting/install/win/) installed.

 There are multiple ways to get the sphinx installed on the machine, [here](http://www.sphinx-doc.org/en/master/usage/installation.html) is the full wiki on how to get it installed.